peow2373/The-Eye-of-the-Beholder/Process/README.md

 This README will be a more structured overview of future goals and progress made throughout each week

+# 2/28/2021 Update
+- The game is now fully playabe!!!!
+- The only move that does damage is Netrixi's Fireball, but using it will launch 3 magic fireballs at the enemies.
+- Defeating all the enemies will cause the combat scene to end, and the next dialogue scene will begin
+- Enemies can't do damage yet, so there is no way to lose thsi game... yet

 # 2/23/2021 Update

 - Completed all content for dialogue system.
 All scenes are created and linked with GameManager.